openstack/barbican/api-guide/source/dogtag_setup.rst

 can serve as a secret store for barbican, and interacts with barbican core through the Dogtag KRA plugin.

-In this guide, we will provide instructions on how to set up a basic Dogtag instance containing a CA and a KRA, and how to configure barbican to use this instance for a secret store and a certificate plugin.
+In this guide, we will provide instructions on how to set up a basic Dogtag instance containing a CA and a KRA, and how to configure barbican to use this instance for a secret store.
 Much more detail about Dogtag, its deployment options and its  administration are available in the `RHCS documentation
 <https://access.redhat.com/documentation/en-US/Red_Hat_Certificate_System>`_.

 **Note:** The code below is taken from the devstack Barbican-Dogtag gate job.
 You can